Sample Hourly Employee Attendance Policy

 The number of minutes and/or hours an employee misses—or is tardy for work, from lunch, or from breaks—will be subtracted from personal time accrued.
-Tardiness occurs when an employee is not at his or her workstation (or working) as scheduled.
+Tardiness occurs when an employee is not at their workstation (or working) as scheduled.

 When an employee misses a punch, the employee should see his or her supervisor immediately.
 Their time worked will be dealt with as if the employee has just arrived beginning with the moment they report to their supervisor.
 Time missed will also count as being tardy.

 Hourly employees may schedule time off, in advance, for such things as doctor's appointments, classes, household repair appointments, parent-teacher meetings, and religious events and services—as long as the time off does not adversely affect co-workers or customers.